Malachiparks1999/CISC450_Project2/README.md

 **File Descriptions**

-* _TCP.h:_ Used to house information shared between two files such as pkt struct and necessary header files
+* _UDP.h:_ Houses info shared between two files such as pkt struct, ack struct and necessary header files
-* _TCPClient.c:_ The client side of the TCP connection.
+* _UDPClient.c:_ The client side of the UDP connection.
-* _TCPserver.c:_ The server side of the TCP connection.
+* _UDPserver.c:_ The server side of the UDP connection.
 * _test.txt:_ The test file used to to create output.txt
 * _Makefile:_ Makefile used to easily compile and remove executables